CNN chief executive Chris Licht has stepped down

 CNN "will be conducting a wide search, internally and externally, for a new leader," David Zaslav, CEO of CNN parent company Warners Bros.
 Discovery, told staff in a memo sent Wednesday.
 In the meantime, a four-person committee of CNN executives will serve as its interim leadership, Zaslav said.

 Warners Bros.
-Discovery tapped Licht as CEO in February 2022 but he didn't take the helm until May 2022 because he was still winding down his employment at CBS as a producer for "The Late Show With Stephen Colbert."
-Licht's predecessor Jeff Zucker stepped down last year after having a consensual relationship with a few employee.
+Discovery tapped Licht to lead CNN in February 2022 but he didn't take the helm until May 2022 because he was still winding down his employment at CBS as a producer for "The Late Show With Stephen Colbert."
+Licht's predecessor Jeff Zucker stepped down last year after having a consensual relationship with a fellow employee.

 Zaslav praised Licht while announcing his departure, saying Licht "has a deep love for journalism."